 Also Read: How to Backup iPhone to Computer >

-If you have some better solutions to solve the iPhone won’t backup to iCloud issue, please share with us in the comment section.
+If you have some better solutions to solve the iPhone won’t backup to the iCloud issue, please share it with us in the comment section.
 Meanwhile, don’t forget to download the free trial of AnyTrans for iOS to have a try now.
 You can contact us via email if you have any problems when using it.